THOMAS WILLIAM BARTRAM 1881–1955

 Married on Christmas Day 1916 to Evelyn May Buxton of the Cliffe Inn, Radcliffe on Trent

-Living at Tamworth with his father, Thomas, a miner and a widower, sisters Florence and Ann and a younger brother Albert.
+Age 9, living at Tamworth with his father, Thomas, a miner and a widower, sisters Florence 13 and Ann 11 and a younger brother Albert 7.

-Lodging with the Shorter family at Letcombe Regis in Berkshire.
-He is a stable lad.
+Age 19,a stable lad lodging with the Shorter family at Letcombe Regis in Berkshire.

-He moved to the Marshalls farm at Adbolton where he is described as a stud groom.
+Age 29, moved to the Marshall’s farm at Adbolton where he is described as a stud groom.